Measurement of the $W$-boson mass in pp collisions at $\sqrt{s}=7$ TeV with the ATLAS detector: Calibration of electrons and muons

 Two methods are used for the determination of the sagitta bias $\delta$.
 The first method exploits \Zmm{} events.
 Muons are categorised according to their charge and pseudorapidity, and for each of these categories, the position of the peak in the dimuon invariant mass distribution is determined for data and simulation.
 The procedure allows the determination of the charge dependence of the momentum scale for $p_{\mathrm T}$ values of approximately $42\GeV$, which corresponds to the average transverse momentum of muons from $Z$-boson decays.
 The second method exploits identified electrons in a sample of $W\rightarrow e\nu$ decays.
 It is based on the ratio of the measured electron energy deposited in the calorimeter, $E$, to the electron momentum, $p$, measured in the ID.
 A clean sample of $W\rightarrow e\nu$ events with tightly identified electrons~\cite{PERF-2013-03} is selected.
 Assuming that the response of the electromagnetic calorimeter is independent of the charge of the incoming particle, charge-dependent ID track momentum biases are extracted from the average differences in $E/p$ for electrons and positrons~\cite{ATLAS-CONF-2012-141}.
-This method benefits from a larger event sample compared to the \Zmm sample used in the first method, and allows the determination of charge-dependent corrections for $p_{\mathrm T}$ values of approximately $38\GeV$, which corresponds to the average transverse momentum of muons in $W$-boson decays.
-The correction factors are derived in 40 $\eta$ bins and 40 $\phi$ bins.
-Sagitta bias corrections are derived using both methods separately.
+This method benefits from a larger event sample compared to the first method, and allows the determination of charge-dependent corrections for $p_{\mathrm T}$ values of approximately $38\GeV$, which corresponds to the average transverse momentum of muons in $W$-boson decays.
+The sagitta bias correction factors are derived using both methods separately in 40 $\eta$ bins and 40 $\phi$ bins.
 The results are found to agree within uncertainties and are combined, as illustrated in Figure~\ref{fig:MuonCalib1a}.
 The combined correction uncertainty is dominated by the finite size of the event samples.

 Figure~\ref{fig:MuonCalib2} shows the dimuon invariant mass distribution of \Zmm{} decays in data and simulation, after applying all corrections.
 Table~\ref{tab:muoncalibsummary} summarises the effect of the muon momentum scale and resolution uncertainties on the determination of $m_W$.
 The dominant systematic uncertainty in the momentum scale is due to the extrapolation of the correction from the $Z$-boson momentum range to the $W$-boson momentum range.
 The extrapolation uncertainty $\delta\alpha$ is $(2$--$5)\times 10^{-5}$ for $|\eta_\ell|<2.0$, and $(4$--$7)\times 10^{-4}$ for $|\eta_\ell|>2.0$.
 Systematic uncertainties from other sources are relatively small.
 The systematic uncertainty of the resolution corrections is dominated by the statistical uncertainty of the $Z$-boson event sample, and includes a contribution from the imperfect closure of the method.
 The latter is defined from the residual difference between the standard deviations of the dimuon invariant mass in data and simulation, after applying resolution corrections.